apresdev/apres-terraform/docs/getting-started-part-2-apres-keystone.md

 You are ready to start deploying the Apres Foundations.
 Follow the instructions in the README.md file in the GitHub repository you created in [Step 3](#3-create-a-github-repository-to-manage-cfct).

-## 4. Begin deploying your services
+## Next Steps

- ...
+Follow the directions in [Part 3 - Deploying your services](./getting-started-part-3-deploy-your-services.md)